Voluntary Product Accessibility Template (VPAT)

 Instructions for completing the VPAT can be found at VPAT Training.

 Once completed, the VPAT with documented testing results is referred to as an Accessibility Conformance Report (ACR) that details the accessible features of the tested product or service.
+If the vendor cannot provide a VPAT, or if the VPAT is delayed, submit a review request and explain the situation in the "Questions, Comments, or Details" field.

 Step two: VPAT Review